goshiphq/goship-cms/content/articles/small-business-shipping.md

 * Ensured compliance: By working with an experienced LTL carrier, retailers can prevent penalties that stem from noncompliance.
 They can rest assured that all elements of their shipments will be handled in the proper fashion.
 * More consistency: Utilizing LTL residential delivery for order fulfillment means businesses will hit their delivery windows more consistently.
 Consumers will enjoy having their packages arrive on their doorsteps within the timeframe specified.

-## Benefits of truckload shipping for small businesses
+## Benefits of FTL shipping for small business

-Truckload freight shipping is a convenient and most common way of shipping freight over-the-road.
+Truckload freight shipping is a convenient and most common way of shipping freight over the road.
 If you have enough freight to fill a 48 ft truck trailer, full truckload shipping can be a beneficial option for your business.
 Here are a few comprehensive benefits of truckload shipping for retail logistics:

 * Faster transit times.
-Since truckload trucks are dedicated to just your freight, it likely that FTL loads will reach the destination faster than LTL ones.
-There's no transit stops in truckload shipping, which also makes it faster.
+Since truckload trucks are dedicated to just your freight, it is likely that FTL loads will reach the destination faster than LTL ones.
+There are no transit stops in truckload shipping, which also makes it faster.
 * Reliability.
 No stops during transit lead to less freight handling, which reduces the risk of freight damage, theft, or loss.
 * Costs.
 Although full truckload shipping is usually more expensive, if you have large volumes of freight and ship frequently, in the long run, it may be more cost-efficient than using other shipping modes.